windin101/thermalright-lcd-control/README.md

 - 🖱️ **Drag & Drop** - Visual feedback on hover and drag with border highlights
 - 💾 **Theme Save/Load** - Save configurations as reusable themes

+Thermalright LCD Control provides an easy-to-use interface for managing your Thermalright LCD display on Linux systems.

+The application features both a desktop GUI and a background service for seamless device control.

+I performed reverse engineering on the Thermalright Windows application to understand its internal mechanisms.

+During my analysis, I identified four different USB VID:PID combinations handled by the Windows application, all sharing the same interaction logic.

+Since I have access only to the Frozen Warframe 420 BLACK ARGB, my testing was limited exclusively to this specific device.

+Also, this application implements reading metrics from Amd, Nvidia, and Intel GPU.
+My testing was limited to Nvidia GPU.

+Feel free to contribute to this project and let me know if the application is working with other devices.

+For backgrounds, i have included all media formats supported by the Windows application and added the option to select a collection of images to cycle through on the display.

+## Features

+### Core Features
+- ⚙️ **Background service** - Automatic device management
+- 🎨 **Theme support** - Customizable display themes and backgrounds
+- 📋 **System integration** - Native Linux desktop integration

 ## Supported devices

 | VID:PID   | SCREEN RESOLUTION |